datanav/docs/technical/wave-superoffice.rst

 Wave Customer to SuperOffice Contact
 ------------------------------------
-Every Wave Customer will be synchronized with a SuperOffice Contact.
+Before any synchronization can take place, a link between a Wave Customer and a SuperOffice Contact must be established.

+A new SuperOffice Contact will be created from a Wave Customer if it is connected to a Wave Invoice that is synchronized into SuperOffice.

 Once a link between a Wave Customer and a SuperOffice Contact is established, it will keep in sync between the two systems, regardless of where it is edited.